Garden Planning

 Know Your Warm-Season Crops

-Success growing many vegetable crops is driven by warm temperatures.
+Success in growing many vegetable crops is driven by warm temperatures.
 Not surprisingly, warm-season vegetables grow best in warm weather.
-Here are the key temperatures you need to keep in mind to successfully grow warm-season vegetables: Soil temperature: Warm-season crops require a minimum soil temperature of 60°F (16°C) but 70°F (21°C) is optimal.
-Air temperature: The […] More
+Here are the key temperatures you need to keep in mind to successfully grow warm-season vegetables: Tender and very tender vegetables Warm-season crops can be classified as tender and very tender.
+Tender vegetables can take […] More

 -